 Anna Saunders is the CEO and founder of Cheltenham Poetry Festival, a distinguished poet, and a mentor whose workshops, and one-on-one tutoring, attract dozens of poets each year.

 Anna’s volumes of poetry include Communion, (Wild Conversations Press), Struck, (Pindrop Press) Kissing the She Bear, (Wild Conversations Press), Burne Jones and the Fox (Indigo Dreams),and Ghosting for Beginners (Indigo Dreams).
-Anna’s forthcoming book is Feverfew.
-(Indigo Dreams – due 2021).
+Anna’s latest book is Feverfew (Indigo Dreams, 2021).
 The collection has been described as ‘rich with obsession, sensuousness and potency’ by Ben Ray, and ‘a beautiful and necessary collection’ by Penny Shuttle.

 Anna has been described as ‘a poet who surely can do anything’ by Wendy Klein in The North, a ‘modern myth maker’ by Paul Stephenson, and ‘a poet of quite remarkable gifts’ by Bernard O’Donoghue.